philipturner/molecular-renderer/README.md

 JIT simulation:
 - No bounds on simulation length, does not store frame data for replaying later
 - Best suited for very small simulations (<10,000 atoms, <10 ps/s playback)
-- Expect a short but noticeable lag between interaction and it affecting the visualization
+- Expect a noticeable lag between interaction and it affecting the visualization
 - May use OpenMM CPU instead of GPU backend

 JIT rendering: